Please Wait a Moment

 1. Identify the problem.

-2. Summarize the idea you heard to solve the problem.
+2. Summarize the community member’s idea to solve the problem.

 How to enter